Demonetization in India- The Great Fiasco

 Expert Opinions against Demonetization in 2012

-The Income Tax probes found that the black money holders merely retain 6% or less as cash, hence targeting cash was not advisable.
+The Income Tax probes found that the black money holders merely retain 6% or less as cash, hence targeting cash were not advisable.

 As early as in 2014, the BJP spokesperson Meenakshi Lekhi had opposed demonetization.
 She said that the general illiterate public has no access to banking and would be adversely affected by it.